-- 3.-(1) A United Kingdom person may contravene a relevant prohibition by conduct wholly or partly outside the United Kingdom. - (2) Any person may contravene a relevant prohibition by conduct in the territorial sea. - (3) For the purposes of this regulation, a "relevant prohibition" means any prohibition imposed by- - (a) regulation 9(2) (confidential information), - (b) Part 3 (Finance), or - (c) a condition of a Treasury licence. - (4) A United Kingdom person may comply, or fail to comply, with a relevant requirement by conduct wholly or partly outside the United Kingdom. - (5) Any person may comply, or fail to comply, with a relevant requirement by conduct in the territorial sea. - (6) For the purposes of this regulation, a "relevant requirement" means any requirement imposed- - (a) by or under Part 6 (Information and records), or by reason of a request made under a power conferred by that Part, or - (b) by a condition of a Treasury licence. - (7) Nothing in this regulation is to be taken to prevent a relevant prohibition or a relevant requirement from applying to conduct (by any person) in the United Kingdom.
+- (4) A United Kingdom person may comply, or fail to comply, with a relevant requirement by conduct wholly or partly outside the United Kingdom. - (5) Any person may comply, or fail to comply, with a relevant requirement by conduct in the territorial sea. - (6) In this regulation, a "relevant requirement" means any requirement imposed- - (a) by or under Part 5 (Information and records), or by reason of a request made under a power conferred by that Part, or - (b) by a condition of a Treasury licence. - (7) Nothing in this regulation is to be taken to prevent a relevant prohibition or a relevant requirement from applying to conduct (by any person) in the United Kingdom.